zum Seiteninhalt

 The picture shows one of von Klitzing's original samples which he used in his discovery.
 This sample is now part of an exhibition at the Deutsches Museum in Bonn.

 Von Klitzing observed deviations from a "smooth" relation when he measured the Hall voltage in dependence of a gate voltage applied to the sample.
-(Original paper, b/w, 66 kByte)
+(Original paper)

 He explained them as a quantization of the Hall resistance.
 The Hall resistance, which is the quotient of Hall voltage and sample current, amounted to fractions of h/e² (h Planck's constant, e elementary charge).
-The values were particularly pronounced when the constant h/e² was divided by an integer number, e.g. by 2 or by 4, i.e. at 12906 W and at 6453 W.
+The values were particularly pronounced when the constant h/e² was divided by an integer number, e.g. by 2 or by 4, i.e. at about 12906 Ω and at about 6453 Ω.

-The crystals are grown with a molecular beam epitaxy machine.
+The crystals are grown with a molecular beam epitaxy system.
 In technical applications they represent the "heart" of modern satellite receivers or of mobile phones.
-In some sense the quantum Hall effect and it's use in precision metrology is a spin-off product of the rapid development of modern semiconductor industry.
+In some sense the quantum Hall effect and its use in precision metrology is a spin-off product of the rapid development of modern semiconductor industry.

 A picture of a sample for quantum Hall effect measurements made at PTB.
 The following link displays the result of a measurement made with a sample of this type (GIF, 140 kByte).